-The Global Solvers Accelerator connects, empowers, and transforms emergent agents of social change across the globe.
+The Accelerator connects, empowers, and transforms emergent agents of social change across the globe.

 In today’s interconnected world, we can see the sheer magnitude of solutions to pressing issues.
-Imagine, if we can intersect these solutions, turning local impact into global potential and changing the world from the grassroots level to the global level, and back again.
-The Global Solvers Accelerator creates that space for emerging change agents to exchange and collaborate genuinely, to advance their initiative while contributing to those of others.
+Imagine if we can intersect these solutions, turning local impact into global potential and changing the world from the grassroots level to the global level and back again.
+The Accelerator creates that space for emerging change agents to exchange and collaborate genuinely to advance their initiative while contributing to those of others.
 By encompassing transformative approaches that have emerged through cross-boundary exchange and collaborative action, our 8-month program accelerates social impact projects through a global citizenship paradigm.

 The Accelerator is an 8-month, peer-driven, and collaboration-based leadership program with practical learning and implementation.

 By joining the program, participants stand to gain valuable competencies and insights, both from mentors and peers!
-Here are some key benefits of becoming a Global Solver!
+Here are some key benefits of becoming a part of the Accelerator!

-The Global Solvers Co-Lab convenes emerging leaders, i.e participants from our Global Solvers Accelerator, from across sectors and geographies to learn, collaborate, and co-create meaningful solutions to advance Sustainable Development Goals (SDGs) on a local level with the global context in mind.
-The 2023 edition of the Global Solvers Co-Lab will be held from 2-7 July 2023 in Gotha & Jena, Germany, and will enable active Global Solvers Accelerator participants from around the world to meet and collaborate in person!
+The Co-Lab convenes emerging leaders, i.e participants from our Accelerator, from across sectors and geographies to learn, collaborate, and co-create meaningful solutions to advance Sustainable Development Goals (SDGs) on a local level with the global context in mind.
+The 2023 edition of the Co-Lab will be held from 2-7 July 2023 in Gotha & Jena, Germany, and will enable active Accelerator participants from around the world to meet and collaborate in person!

 An application guide containing the information you'll be asked to provide is available for download here.
 You can use it to develop your responses offline before submitting them.